Orléans explosion suspect has history of break-ins, addiction struggles, court documents show | CBC News

 The previous location for Harvest House, which was even further south of the city core, "removed a great part of the temptation that residents face to return to the street and their former ways of life," according to Harvest House's website.

-Court records also show Crosby's 2016 theft spree included electronics stores and car rental branches from Gloucester to Nepean to the Industrial Park area over a one-month period.
+Court records also show Crosby's 2016 theft spree included electronics stores and car rental branches from Gloucester to Nepean to the Train Yards area over a one-month period.

 CBC News has reached out to Crosby's lawyer for comment on his past, but has not received a response.